Home School Links

 Parental involvement in school develops the partnership between home and school.
 Learning takes place both inside and outside school.

 The school holds termly parent’s evenings and parents are invited to regular Parents Assemblies.
-We regularly send out newsletters with information about coming events, to celebrate achievements or to give you information about the curriculum.
+We send out half-termly newsletters with information about upcoming events, to celebrate achievements or to give you information about the curriculum.

 It is important to us that Charsfield is welcoming and helpful to parents at all times.
-Whenever parents want to see a teacher we ask that you contact us via your child, through the Logbook or the school office.
+Whenever parents want to see a teacher we ask that you contact us via the school office.
 Please find a copy of our home-school agreement below.

 Consideration of Complaints

 The Trust has established procedures so that the concerns of parents and others about the school curriculum and related matters may be considered and, whenever possible, resolved locally.
 In the first instance, particular problems should be referred to the class teacher.
 If this is not possible then the Head of School or Executive Headteacher will endeavour to achieve a satisfactory outcome by informal means - through discussion with appropriate members of staff and the complainant.
 If however, the issue cannot be resolved in this way, it may be referred first to a panel of governors of the school and as a last resort to the Trust for formal consideration.
 Further details about these procedures may are set out in the complaints policy.

 We attach great importance to encouraging positive behaviour and self-discipline.

 We emphasise the feeling of a community and pride in our school.
 We actively encourage children to show respect, courtesy and kindness to everyone in school.
 We have 5 simple rules:

 - Listen to one another and follow instructions